wotakumoe/wotaku/Glossary/manga.md

 ![TL script of Living, Eating, and Sleeping Together ch.
 1 (Page 1-5) (Helvetica Scans)](/static/glossary/manga/tl.png)

 #### Typesetter (TS)
-Typesetter takes the translated script from the translator and typeset it on the panel with appropriate font, formating & sfx drawing.
+Typesetter takes the translated script from the translator and typeset it on the panel with appropriate font, formatting & sfx drawing.
 Sometimes TS can do both translation and typesetting.

 #### Proof reader (PR)
 PR reviews all translated text to correct any typos, awkward translations, or grammar issues.
 It is essential that PR is fluent in the translation language.
 The job of PR may become unnecessary if the TL is highly experienced, as QC could potentially take on the responsibilities.